 Healthy lambs may also contract the disease and die.

-Toxoplasmosis is common cause of abortion in ewes.
+Toxoplasmosis is another common cause of abortion in ewes.
 It is caused

 by Toxoplasma gondii, a protozoan parasite which causes

 coccidiosis in cats.
+Thus, cats are the carrier for the causative organism.
 Toxoplasma abortion in ewes follows ingestion

 of feed or water that has been contaminated with oocyte-laden